 What is Choux Pastry?

 Choux dough is a classic pastry made with super simple ingredients (milk, water, eggs, flour, butter, sugar and salt).
-It is a soft dough that gets piped onto a baking sheet.
+The key is to continue mixing the dough in the saucepan to release excess moisture until a thin film forms on the bottom of the pan.
+Choux pastry is a soft dough that gets piped onto a baking sheet.

 Getting the baking temperature right is the key to success.
 Starting the oven at 425˚F allows the pastry to rise beautifully, creating a hollow center for the filling.
 Choux pastry is then baked at a lower temperature to dry out the center.